+'''

-521 1204 OK N: CA-1@ca.whatever.net
+521 1204 OK

+N: MGC-1@whatever.net

+'''

-In that case, the command would then have to be retried (as a new transaction) in order to satisfy the "restart procedure" (see Section 7.4.3.5), this time going to Call Agent "CA-1@whatever.net".
+In that case, the command would then have to be retried in order to satisfy the "restart procedure" (see Section 7.4.3.5), this time going to Media Gateway Controller "MGC-1@whatever.net".

-Appendix E. Example Call Flow
+Appendix D. Example Call Flow

-In this section we provide an example call flow between two embedded clients, EC-1 and EC-2.
+In this section we provide an example call flow between an on-net user using an unspecified MTA and signaling protocol30 and an off-net user accessed through a trunking gateway using the TGCP protocol and a signaling gateway supporting SS7 ISUP signaling.
 It should be noted, that this call flow, although a valid one, is merely an example that may or may not be used in practice.